Ishrat Jahan encounter killing

 After the incident, an investigation was launched based on allegations that the description of the incident by the police was false and the killings were deliberate and unlawful.
 The police team involved in the incident had been led by DIG D.G.
-Vanjara, an officer who spent eight years in jail for his alleged involvement in the extrajudicial killing of a criminal gangster, Sohrabuddin Sheikh.
+Vanjara, an officer who spent eight years in jail for his alleged involvement in the extrajudicial killing of another person, Sohrabuddin Sheikh.
 Five years later, in 2009, an Ahmedabad Metropolitan court ruled that the encounter was staged.
 The decision was challenged by the state government and taken to the Gujarat High Court.
 After further investigation, in 2011, a Special Investigation Team (SIT) told the High Court that the encounter was not genuine, and the victims were killed prior to the date of the staged encounter.
 On 3 July 2013, the CBI filed its first chargesheet in an Ahmedabad court saying that the shooting was a staged encounter carried out in cold blood.

-Although the question of whether the killings were an illegal staged event or not is separate from whether the people who were killed were working for the LeT, the family of Ishrat Jahan and several politicians and activists have maintained that she was innocent, and that question has continued to be disputed.
-The CBI declared that the encounter was staged, but did not comment on whether Ishrat Jahan was an LeT associate or not.

-In July 2004, Indian media carried reports that the Lashkar-e-Taiba had published an article on the Jamaat-ud-Dawah's website claiming Ishrat Jahan as their operative.
-The Jamaat-ud-Dawah issued a denial, stating that they had no knowledge whatsoever of Ishrat Jahan, and that they had merely been summarising Indian media stories about the encounter in the weekly news round-up section of their website.
-In May 2007, the Jamaat-ud-Dawah apologised to Indian Muslims, and to the family of Ishrat Jahan, for the trouble caused by their summarisation of Indian news coverage of the encounter.
-Indian media coverage of this apology presented it as being for the alleged statement that Ishrat had been a Lashkar operative.